-Stochastic Methods Description Mack Method Estimate of the standard deviation in a closed formula with assumptions in line with the Chain Ladder method.
-IRootetran Method A model free method of estimating variability based on stochastic techniques applied to development factor models.
+Stochastic Methods Description Mack Method Estimate of the standard deviation in a closed formula with assumption in line with the Chain Ladder method.
+Bootstrap Method A resampling method of estimating variability based on stochastic techniques applied to development factor models.
 This method produces full probability distributions of reserve estimates.
+HVnrig (nain i agger Estimate of the standard deviation with a weighted combination between the Chain-Ladder and the Bornhuetter-Ferguson method.